Replace tree

 dcd ruleset

-Run a script or program from broot
+Run a script or program

 If your system is normally configured, doing alt-enter on an executable will close broot and execute the file.

-Change standard file opening
+Change file opening

 When you hit enter on a file, broot asks the system to open the file.
 It's usually the best solution as it selects the program according to the file's type and to settings you set system wide.